 Douglas, age 54, continues to volunteer his time for school talks, charitable fund-raisers and speaking engagements on such topics as his entrepreneurial career, tornado chasing and climate change.
 He serves on the Climate Science Rapid Response Team (CSRRT), providing meteorological input along with 130+ climate scientists delivering highly accurate science information to media and government representatives.
 He is also on the board of NRPE, The National Religious Partnership for the Environment, focused on finding faith-based solutions to the most pressing environmental challenge of our time.

 His wife of 28 years, Laurie, is a professional architect.
 They have two sons: Walt graduated from Penn State and is an accomplished guitarist, multimedia producer & videographer for Media Logic Group; Brett graduated from the U.S. Naval Academy in May, 2012 and will fly fixed wing jets or helicopters for the Navy.
 Douglas and his wife live in Minnesota; where his offices are located.

-Presentations at Calvin College:Climate Change: Natural Cycle or Troubling Trend
+Presentations at Calvin University:Climate Change: Natural Cycle or Troubling Trend